 Quick Answer

-Member firms that issue fairness opinions must have written procedures specifying when a fairness committee will approve the opinion, how committee members are selected, what qualifications they need, how balanced review is promoted (non-deal-team personnel must participate), and how valuation appropriateness is determined.
-The fairness committee is internal to the investment bank, not to the client's board.
+Member firms that issue fairness opinions must have written procedures for fairness-committee approval: committee selection, member qualifications, balanced review (non-deal-team participation), and valuation appropriateness.
+The fairness committee is internal to the investment bank, not the client's board.
 After internal approval, the banker presents the analysis to the client's board or its special committee of independent directors.

 Before a fairness opinion is delivered to a client's board, it must pass through an internal approval process inside the investment bank.
 The FINRA fairness opinion rule's procedural standards govern that process.
 The exam tests two things in this area: the composition of the internal fairness committee, and the flow from internal approval to the client's board or special committee.

 The FINRA fairness opinion rule requires member firms that issue fairness opinions to maintain written procedures governing the approval of each opinion.
-Those procedures must specify the types of transactions and circumstances in which a fairness committee (sometimes called the fairness opinion committee or the transaction opinion committee) will be used.
+Those procedures must specify the types of transactions and circumstances in which a fairness committee (sometimes called the fairness opinion committee or the transaction opinion committee) will be used to approve or issue the opinion.

 Two structural points to anchor: